-My educational background has been in both the humanities and the sciences:
+His educational background has been in both the humanities and the sciences:

-(BA Mathematics and Physics Tehran, PhD Mathematics Princeton University, Postdoctoral Fellow UBC, Visiting Faculty University of Helsinki 2008) (MPhil Arabic and Islamic Studies Yale, Ivy Exchange Scholar History of Science Columbia University 2011, MPhil Medieval Studies Yale, Visiting Scholar Georg-August-Universität Göttingen 2012, Visiting Scholar Eberhard-Karl-Universität Tübingen 2013, PhD candidate, Near Eastern Languages and Civilizations, Yale, Dissertation title: Science and Society in Medieval Islam: Nasir al-Din Tusi and the Politics of Patronage).
+(BA Mathematics and Physics Tehran, PhD Mathematics Princeton University, Postdoctoral Fellow UBC, Visiting Faculty University of Helsinki 2008) (MPhil Arabic and Islamic Studies Yale, Ivy Exchange Scholar History of Science Columbia University 2011, MPhil Medieval Studies Yale, Visiting Scholar Georg-August-Universität Göttingen 2012, Visiting Scholar Eberhard-Karl-Universität Tübingen 2013, PhD, Near Eastern Languages and Civilizations, Yale, Dissertation title: Science and Society in Medieval Islam: Nasir al-Din Tusi and the Politics of Patronage).

-Other than my dissertation, I have also worked on projects related to the dissertation research, as well as other projects within the general theme of social history of science (chapter drafts and working papers available upon request).
+He has also worked on projects related to the dissertation research, as well as other projects within the general theme of social history of science (chapter drafts and working papers available upon request).
 Those include i) Revisiting Umar Khayyam's mathematical career, ii) The Anwa' tradition as the Arabic science of the stars, iii) Ilkhanid historiography in the light of textual criticism, and iv) The roots of Ilkhan-Mamluk military engagement during the Bahri period.

-My other research interests include such divergent fields as Ottoman Astronomy, Early Ottoman Anatolia, the Alexander legend between Eastern cultures, Arabic and Persian gnomologia, and the Persianate heritage of the Indian subcontinent.
+Other research interests include such divergent fields as Ottoman Astronomy, Early Ottoman Anatolia, the Alexander legend between Eastern cultures, Arabic and Persian gnomologia, and the Persianate heritage of the Indian subcontinent.

-I have taught Arabic and Persian courses at various levels as well as led reading seminars on classical texts.
+He has taught Arabic and Persian courses at various levels as well as led reading seminars on classical texts.
 I have also taught a range of courses in Mathematics in various universities including Princeton University and the University of British Columbia.